airbytehq/airbyte/airbyte-ci/connectors/ci_credentials/README.md

 > [!Note]
 > - `--force` is required to ensure updates are applied on subsequent installs.
 > - `--python=python3.10` is required to ensure the correct python version is used.
-> - `--editable` is required to ensure the correct python version is used.

 ## Get GSM access
 Download a Service account json key that has access to Google Secrets Manager.